-Mining and Minerals: In 2021. minina for about accounted 12% of GDP and 60% of total exports.
+Mining and Minerals: 2021.
+In minina about accounted for 12% of GDP and 60% of total exports.
 Peru is the world's second-largest producer of copper. silver, and zinc, and Latin America's largest producer of gold.
 Peru also has large tin and lead deposits.
 Copper and gold account for nearly 60% of Peru's export value.
 Today, about 200 mines operate in Peru, with additional projects planned for development.
 Many mines are foreign-owned and in the Andes.
 Although Peru exports most minerals in raw form, it also has a mineral refining sector focused on smelting and refining copper.

 Oil and Natural Gas: Peru is the seventh-largest oil producer in Latin America.
-Refined oil products, notably petroleum gas, accounted for 3.5% of total export value in 2020.
+Refined oil products, notably petroleum gas, accounted for 5.15% of total export value in 2022.
 Peruvian oil refineries produce petroleum gas, gasoline, kerosene, and other products.
 In 2015, Peru had six refineries with plans to build more.
 It has Latin America's fourth largest natural gas reserves and produced about 13 billion cu m of natural gas in 2017.